Erd\H{o}s-Ko-Rado Theorems for Paths in Graphs: Path Results

-Next we show that if $r\le (n+s-1)/2$ then only a star achieves the upper bound.
-We will do this by proving that each of the families $\cF^{(a,b)}$ is a star, except in the case of $\cF^{(0,0)}$ when $s=1$ and $r=n/2$.
-In addition, each of these families will have the same star center, which will force a star even in the case when $s=1$ and $r=n/2$.
+Next we show that if $r< (n+s-1)/2$ then only a star achieves the upper bound.
+We will do this by proving that, with the exception of the case $s=2$, $t=1$, and $(a,b)=(1,1)$, each of the families $\cF^{(a,b)}$ is a star.
+In addition, each of these families will have the same star center, which will force a star even in the cases when $s=1$ and $r=n/2$ or when $s=2$, $t=1$, and $(a,b)=(1,1)$.